DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The choice is yours.
 But choose consciously, because the future of human consciousness - and possibly consciousness itself - depends on what enough humans choose in this crucial moment.

 The experiment that began over a million years ago is entering its final phase.
 What happens next is up to you.

+## Chapter 19: References and Sources

+This appendix consolidates key references cited or implied in the narrative.
+It is not exhaustive, but provides representative sources for further study.

+### Indo‑European Dispersal (Consensus Brief)

+- J. P. Mallory (1989).
+In Search of the Indo‑Europeans: Language, Archaeology and Myth.
+Thames & Hudson.
+- David W. Anthony (2007).
+The Horse, the Wheel, and Language: How Bronze‑Age Riders from the Eurasian Steppes Shaped the Modern World.
+Princeton University Press.
+- Haak, W., et al. (2015).
+Massive migration from the steppe was a source for Indo‑European languages in Europe.
+Nature 522, 207–211.
+- Allentoft, M. E., et al. (2015).
+Population genomics of Bronze Age Eurasia.
+Nature 522, 167–172.
+- Reich, D. (2018).
+Who We Are and How We Got Here: Ancient DNA and the New Science of the Human Past.
+Pantheon.
+- Parpola, A. (2015).
+The Roots of Hinduism: The Early Aryans and the Indus Civilization.
+Oxford University Press.
+- Mallory & Adams (eds.)
+(2006/2009).
+Encyclopedia of Indo‑European Culture; Oxford Introduction to Proto‑Indo‑European and the Proto‑Indo‑European World.

+Notes:

+- These sources align with a Pontic‑Caspian steppe homeland (c.
+4500–2500 BCE) and subsequent dispersals, with Indo‑Aryan movements into the subcontinent (~1500 BCE).
+They support inherited similarities across branches rather than an Out‑of‑India migration to Europe.

 ## Timeline of Human Management